Skip to main content

 Thesis supervisor: Lorenzo DiTommaso

-Sarina Odden Meyer (she/her) is a first-year PhD student in the Department of Religions and Cultures at Concordia University.
-Prior to her doctoral work, Sarina has worn many hats.
-She completed a BS in Psychology (University of Wisconsin-Madison, 2002), an MDiv (Pittsburgh Theological Seminary, 2007), and an MA in Second Temple Judaism (McGill, 2017).
-She is an ordained minister in the Presbyterian Church (USA, 2009; Canada, 2017) and served as Associate Pastor at Eastminster Presbyterian Church in Pittsburgh, PA (part-time, 2007-2009), and Pastor at Briarwood Presbyterian Church in Beaconsfield, QC (2017-2023).
-She was a stay-at-home mom for 10 years (2007-2017).
-Throughout all of these experiences, Sarina has centered equity, diversity, and inclusion, working on racial reconciliation in Pittsburgh, advocating for LGBTQ+ inclusion in the Presbyterian Church in Canada, and incorporating scholarship on Indigenous worldviews and recovered women’s histories into her sermons.
+Sarina Odden Meyer (she/her) is a PhD student in the Religions and Cultures Department at Concordia University, Montreal.
+She has a BS in Psychology (University of Wisconsin-Madison), an MDiv (Pittsburgh Theological Seminary), and an MA in Religious Studies (McGill University).
+An ordained minister in the Presbyterian Church (USA, 2009; Canada, 2017) she was an Associate Pastor at Eastminster Presbyterian Church in Pittsburgh, PA (part-time, 2007-2009), a stay-at-home mom for 10 years (2007-2017), and Pastor at Briarwood Presbyterian Church in Beaconsfield, QC (2017-2023).
+Throughout all of these experiences, Sarina has centered equity, diversity, and inclusion, working on racial reconciliation in Pittsburgh, advocating for LGBTQ+ inclusion, and teaching Indigenous worldviews and recovered women’s histories.

 Publications